souhail9/RSNA-Pneumonia-Detection/README.md

 ## 📌 Project Overview

-Pneumonia is one of the leading causes of mortality worldwide.
-Early diagnosis from chest X-ray images is essential for improving patient outcomes.

 This project proposes several computer vision and deep learning approaches for binary pneumonia classification and compares their performance on the RSNA Pneumonia Detection Challenge dataset.

 The following approaches are evaluated: